 NYC 2014 Building Code: New York City requires all new elevators to include a standardized fire service key for emergency operations.
 Ensuring this feature is integrated with your EMS is crucial for seamless emergency response.

-NYC Local Law 33 (2007): In New York, elevators must also be equipped with systems that monitor and prevent automatic operation in the event of faulty door contact circuits.
+NYC Local Law 33 (2007): I n New York, elevators must also be equipped with systems that monitor and prevent automatic operation in the event of faulty door contact circuits.
 This measure enhances occupant safety and ensures regulatory compliance.

-It's crucial to select an EMS partner that can meet today's standards and integrate future technologies like IoT, predictive maintenance, and AI-driven building management.
+Future-Proofing through Technology Integration It's crucial to select an EMS partner that can meet today's standards and integrate future technologies like IoT, predictive maintenance, and AI-driven building management.
 This prepares buildings for changing safety requirements and operational efficiencies.

 Elevator modernization isn't just about upgrading equipment—it's about choosing a partner to elevate your building's performance and future-proof your investment.
 Don't let price be the only factor in your decision.
 Here are things to consider when choosing your elevator partner:

-• Be thorough about design.
+Ensure that RFPs include interoperability language , allowing for system integrations with other systems.
+Do not choose an elevator partner who offers a closed system.
+This will cost more money in the long run and create vendor lock-in.
+Be thorough about design.
 Be sure your selection committee identifies the use cases that you want the elevator system to accomplish.
 Tie people flows to hardware and software flows to ensure you incorporate the growing importance of digital interaction.
+How is your team preparing your buildings for the future of elevator systems?
+Contact us today to learn how Cohesion’s Smart Building Platform can enhance safety, efficiency, and the overall user experience.